Alocasia Regal Shield is widely known for their heart-shaped, smooth foliage with ruffled margins.

 - Maintain the ideal temperature as the plant becomes sensitive after repotting.

-- Place the newly reported plant away from direct heat or cold sources (away from fans, heaters) but near shaded windows to ensure proper lighting and temperature during the day.
+- Place the newly reported plant away from direct heat or cold sources (away from fans and heaters) but near shaded windows to ensure proper lighting and temperature during the day.

-The best pruning season for the Alocasia Regal Sheild is during the fall or around springtime before the new buds grow.
+The best pruning season for the Alocasia Regal Sheild is fall or spring before the new buds grow.

-Trimming discolored leaves and dead leaves is also a good idea to keep the plant healthy.
+Trimming discolored, dead, and damaged leaves is a good idea to keep the plant healthy.